-We incurred losses for fiscal 2018 and we may operate at a loss in future years while continuing to invest in developing new products.
+We have incurred losses in the past and we may operate at a loss in future years while continuing to invest in developing new products.

-We recorded a net loss of \$5.7 million for the year ended December 31, 2018.
-Although we achieved net income in the years ended December 31, 2020 and 2019, we may incur operating and net losses and negative cash flow from operations in the future.
+Although we achieved net income in the years ended December 31, 2021, 2020 and 2019, we may incur operating and net losses and negative cash flow from operations in the future.
 Our business may generate operating losses if we do not successfully commercialize our product candidates, maintain sales of and profits from existing products, and generate sufficient revenues to support our level of operating expenses, especially as we continue our investment in developing new products.
 Because of the numerous risks and uncertainties associated with our commercialization efforts and future product development, we are unable to predict whether we will be able to maintain profitability.